 In August of 2009, the division moved back to the Classroom Office Building.
 The name of the building was changed to Ruttan Hall in October 2010.

-The Agricultural Education Club at the University of Minnesota was formed in 1913.
+The Agricultural Education, Communication & Marketing Club (formerly Agricultural Education Club) at the University of Minnesota was formed in 1913.
 This organization has social and educational aims and has been in continuous operation since its beginning.